-This article seeks to highlight the qualities of this forest with regards to its location, climate, ecosystem, plants, animals, deforestation, and precipitation.
+This article seeks to highlight the qualities of this forest with regard to its location, climate, ecosystem, plants, animals, deforestation, and precipitation.

 ~ Chico Mendes, Brazilian Environmentalist

-The rainforest is located in South America, stretching a brilliant 5,500,000km2.
-The Amazon basin, which houses the forest, is slightly bigger with a covering of over 7,000,000 km2.
+The rainforest is located in South America, stretching a brilliant 5,500,000 km2.
+The Amazon basin, which houses the forest, is slightly bigger, covering over 7,000,000 km2.
 The basin is the area that drains into the Amazon River, meaning that the water from the basin eventually enters the Amazon River.